AceRNorth/gdsims/docs/sphinx/_sources/tutorials/tutorial5.rst

     As before, successfully setting a custom option means overwriting the default parameter - in this case the single release time at ``driver_start``.

-Once we create this file and enter the filename, all that's left to do is run the program!
+Once we create this file and enter the filepath, all that's left to do is run the program!

 .. image:: ../images/tut5_confirm.png